Whitakers Baptist Church

 The asymmetrical entrance façade faces Pittman Street and is comprised of a steep front-gable roof, a large pointed arch window in the center, and a bell tower topped by a flared conical roof anchoring the corner of the building on White Street.
 Tall pointed-arch windows with delicate tracery line the sides of the building letting in lots of light.
 The double-door main entrance in the tower is topped by its own pointed arch transom.
 Gothic louvered vents are on three sides of the tower.
 Beyond the pulpit and apse is a rear and side addition that holds the office, bathrooms and a nursery.

-Like many properties in our endangered properties program, Whitakers Baptist Church was donated to Preservation NC to ensure its preservation.
-Proceeds from the sale of the church will be used to continue Preservation NC’s important work to save endangered historic properties across the state of North Carolina.
+Preservation North Carolina is grateful to the owners of the Whitakers Baptist Church.
+Like other properties in our endangered properties program, Whitakers Baptist Church is being donated to ensure its preservation.
+Proceeds from the sale of the church will be used to continue our important work to save endangered historic properties across the state of North Carolina.

 The Town of Whitakers was developed on land owned by Richard and Elizabeth Whitaker, who arrived in the area in 1740 and settled on Fishing Creek.
 One hundred years later, the Wilmington and Weldon Railroad came through and a siding for engines to take on wood and water was built and operated by a Whitaker descendant and became known as Whitaker’s Turnout.
 A village soon developed and was incorporated in 1872.
 The Town of Whitakers is located in both Nash and Edgecombe Counties, near the northern most portion of both.
 Whitakers is situated on both sides of the Seaboard Coast Line Railroad and on US Highway 301 and is a quick five-minute drive from interstate 95 and just 20 minutes from Rocky Mount, 45 minutes to Lake Gaston, and only an hour from Raleigh.